PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_conclusion.md

 * NOAH: Insert table of pufferfish photos and cite -- https://www.123rf.com/photo_26775011_giant-puffer-fish.html and https://en.wikipedia.org/wiki/File:Giant_Puffer_fish_skin_pattern.JPG or equivalent quality

+## Exercises

+## Notes to selves

+* Make a cell update an exercise at end.

+* In later iteration of this, we need to probably update the figures to show how things update.

+* Note to add link to cellular automata and P4L.

+* Good questions below.
+May need to be exercises.

+**STOP**: Is it ever possible for a square to have a concentration greater than 1?
+Why or why not?
+{: .notice--primary}

+**STOP**: Note that the concentrations of all of the particles add up to 1 in each step.
+{: .notice--primary}

 [Next chapter](../motifs/home){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}